 Still, the technique itself is very simple, making this the perfect meal for those nights where you want to put on your favorite music, grab a glass of wine, and bask in the joy of cooking, while absorbing the appetite-whetting smells of this creamy risotto.

-- Arborio rice.
 This cooking technique will not work with a long grain rice.
+It has to arborio rice.

 Risotto with Scallops Tips and Tricks